 |

-John was a founding member of the blues and oldtime duo Blues'd &
+John was a founding member of this blues and oldtime duo; their live album is

 available on demand. |